-From Bury St Edmunds train station it should take you just under 15 minutes to walk to the test centre.
-Just head south towards Bury St Edmunds Abbey.
-To reduce your walking time, we’d recommend getting a bus.
-Disembark at the Abbey Gardens bus stop and you need only be on your feet for another 3 minutes before reaching your final destination.
+From Bury St Edmunds train station it should take you just 8 minutes to drive to the test centre.
+If you don't want to travel by train, we’d recommend getting a bus.
+Disembark at the Matalan bus stop and you need only be on your feet for another 7 minutes before reaching your final destination.

 Want to know more about public transport in the Bury area?
 Have a browse of the Visit Bury St Edmunds site or the travel and transport section of the West Suffolk council website.

 There is, of course, the possibility that you can get someone to drive you to your theory test.
-Make their journey easier by tapping IP33 1ET into a sat nav and following the directions given.
-As previously mentioned, the theory test centre is just up the road from Bury St Edmunds Abbey and its surrounding gardens.
-St Edmunds House, where the theory test centre is located, has a noticeable glass entrance that makes it stand out from the otherwise yellow brick building.
-Once you enter you need to head to the second floor for your appointment.
+Make their journey easier by tapping IP32 7EA into a sat nav and following the directions given.

 And now for all of you stats lovers, here’s the latest pass rates for the Bury St Edmunds theory test centre.
 This might not look great on the surface.
 What we would urge you to remember, though, is that these figures only show the bigger picture.
 As an individual learner, pass rates have pretty much no impact on your personal chance of earning the certificate.
 The test will be the same wherever you take it, so focus on revising instead.